jhonywalkeer/animations/README.md

 ## 🚩 Navigating through projects

-- [Among Us Ejected](https://github.com/jhonywalkeer/animations/tree/master/facebook-shimmer-animation) - Animation of ejecting the game of the moment: Among Us.
-Something simple that has been calling attention to what is sensational.
+- [Among Us Ejected](https://github.com/jhonywalkeer/animations/tree/master/among-us-ejected) - Ejection animation of the game of the moment: Between Us.
+Something simple that has drawn attention to what is sensational.
+It was built using only HTML and CSS.

 - [Facebook Shimmer](https://github.com/jhonywalkeer/animations/tree/master/facebook-shimmer-animation) - Simple shimmer that exemplifies how a brief loading animation is created before the content.
+It was built using only HTML and CSS.

-- [Falling Confetti](https://github.com/jhonywalkeer/animations/tree/main/falling-confetti) - A simple (but addictive) confetti falling animation
+- [Falling Confetti](https://github.com/jhonywalkeer/animations/tree/main/falling-confetti) - A simple (but addictive) confetti falling animation.
+It was built using only HTML and CSS.

 - [Loading LinkedIn](https://github.com/jhonywalkeer/animations/tree/master/loading-linkedin-animation) - LinkedIn loading animation, go to it and see this animation constantly appearing.
+It was built using only HTML and CSS.

 - [Story Instagram](https://github.com/jhonywalkeer/animations/tree/master/story-instagram-animation) - The most seen animation when we're on instagram, the famous circle where we press to see the stories recreated in a simple way.
+It was built using only HTML and CSS.

 - [The Sass Husky](https://github.com/jhonywalkeer/animations/tree/master/the-sass-husky) - Animation of a charismatic puppy.
+It was built using only HTML and SASS.